 The St. Louis Senior Dog Project is a not-for-profit dog rescue organization specializing in older dogs but taking in and finding homes for dogs of all ages...even puppies.
-Meet and adopt your new best from 11 to 3 Saturday, March 15, and noon to 3 Sunday, March 16, in the Kirkwood Petco near I-44 and Lindbergh.To see which dogs will be where, go Here.
+Our next adoption event will be Saturday, August 20 from 11 to 3, in the Kirkwood Petco.To see which dogs will be there, go Here.

 It's time to mark your calendar and sign up for our September 17 Trivia Night, our major fundraiser of the year.
 For more information or to make reservations, contact Arlene at 314-623-0412 or Kulade5@yahoo.com.
 Location is Assumption Parish of Mattese, 4709 Mattis Rd., St. Louis, MO 63128.
 Doors open at 6 p.m.
 Trivia begins at 7 p.m.
 Cost is $25 per person for up to 8 players per table.